borgbackup/borg/docs/faq.rst

   cd ~/.cache/borg/$(borg config id) rm -rf chunks.archive.d ; touch chunks.archive.d

-The presence of the dummy file prevents borg to store anything "in" there in future.
+The presence of the dummy file prevents borg from storing anything "in" there in future.

 This has some pros and cons, though: